manavarora506/manav_garden/content/notes/System Design.md

 -There are relationships, need consistency, use postgress SQL, but NoSQL would be fine too.
 In interview SQL vs NoSQL is old debate.
 - Search Service: SELECT * From DB WHERE type in [] AND name like '%term%' but super slow b/c of wildcards
 - Booking service: reserve(ticketID) -> update DB such that we update ticketId in ticket table's status field to reserved, available, booked.
 Then we make confirm(ticketId, paymentDetails) request.
 You can usually abstract Stripe/payment away.
 Stripe will handle request asynchronously.
 It will respond back with callback URL.
 Have some endpoint in booking service that it will callback too.
 If response is successful, then update ticket's status to booked.
-- Have a cron job that queries tickets db for tickets with reserved status and if timestamp > 10 min, set status back to available
+- Have a [[CRONJob]] that queries tickets db for tickets with reserved status and if timestamp > 10 min, set status back to available
 - Need something a bit more in real time.
 Get rid of chronjob and timestamp.
 Use ticket Lock (redis).
 When ticket is reserved, add to redis, {ticketId: true} TTL 10
 - When user tries to reserve ticket, don't write to DB, instead lock ticket.
 Use distributed lock because there will be multiple instances of booking service.
 - What would happen if lock does down?